-The CKIA Airport Emergency Plan was revised to add the functions of the Airport Operations Command Centre as well as update relevant changes to the organizational structure of the CIAA.
-The CKIA Mass Evacuation Procedures were also incorporated into the manual at this time.
+The CIAA Airport Emergency Plan was revised to add the functions of the Airport Operations Command Centre as well as update relevant changes to the organizational structure of the CIAA and some of the Airlines that have recently merged.
+The ORIA Mass Evacuation Procedures were also incorporated into the manual at this time.